 During 2021, management continued to invest significant time and effort to remediate the remaining two material weaknesses identified in 2018.
 The Company continued to progress on implementing Enterprise Resource Planning ("ERP") software in the Company's U.S. subsidiaries.
-In Italy, we are working towards the implementation of a new ERP system.
-In addition, the Company continued to progress on the remediation of the remaining control deficiencies.
+In Italy, the Company is working towards the implementation of a new ERP system.
+In addition, the Company continued to progress on the remediation of the remaining control deficiencies, as discussed further below.

-Other than the changes disclosed above, there were no changes in internal control over financial reporting (as defined by Rules 13a-15 and 15d-15) that occurred during the six months ended June 30, 2021, that have materially affected, or are likely to materially affect, the Company's internal control over financial reporting.
+Other than the changes disclosed above, there were no changes in internal control over financial reporting (as defined by Rules 13a-15 and 15d-15) that occurred during the nine months ended September 30, 2021, that have materially affected, or are likely to materially affect, the Company's internal control over financial reporting.